MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: Experiments

-We adopt Precision Recall Distribution (PRD)~\cite{sajjadi2018assessing} and Fr\`{e}chet Inception Distance (FID)~\cite{heusel2017gans} as evaluation metrics.
-The PRD curve provides more credible assessment on generative models than single-valued metrics since it quantifies the model in two folds---mode coverage (recall) and quality of generated samples (precision).
-We measure recall and precision of each model by computing the $F_8$ and $F_{1/8}$ scores from the PRD curve, respectively.
-We prefer higher scores as they are equal to 1 when the compared data are identical to the reference data.
-FID is widely used for the evaluation of generative models and measures the distance between two datasets with multivariate Gaussian distribution assumption.
-Lower FID scores mean that generated samples are closer to the reference data.
+We adopt Precision Recall Distribution (PRD)~\cite{sajjadi2018assessing} and Fr\`{e}chet Inception Distance (FID)~\cite{heusel2017gans} as our evaluation metrics.
+The PRD curve provides a more credible assessment of generative models than single-valued metrics since it quantifies the model in two folds---mode coverage (recall) and quality of generated samples (precision).
+We measure the recall and precision of each model by computing the $F_8$ and $F_{1/8}$ scores from the PRD curve, respectively.
+We prefer higher scores and they are equal to 1 when the generated data distribution is identical to the reference.
+FID is a popular evaluation metric of generative models, based on the distance between two datasets with multivariate Gaussian assumption.
+Lower FID scores mean that generated samples are closer to the reference dataset.